Your Practice, Your Investment

 Have you ever wondered if investing in your practice could be worth it?
 I know that it’s hard to sometimes separate emotions from economics when considering parting with your hard-earned money.
 But my biggest fear, particularly during this post-COVID era, is that doctors will stop investing in their largest and most fruitful asset.
 If we consider a simple and hypothetical case study, it might help you to understand how impactful investing in your growth really is.
 Let’s look at the fictional practice of Acme Podiatry.

 Like many podiatry practices, Acme Podiatry was hit hard by COVID 19.
-Throughout February to May, their patient volume, charges, and collections plummeted by 33%.
+From February to May, their patient volume, charges, and collections plummeted by 33%.
 At this point, in the final quarter of the year, they have been fortunate enough to regain approximately 90% of their volume.
 How could the economics play out if Acme Podiatry decided to make an investment to improve their visit volume, charges, and collections?

 The answer to that question is going to involve making some assumptions.
 The assumptions will revolve around current volume, Acme Podiatry’s functional and structural capacity, and a return on the investment.